WLHeyneke/WLHeyneke/README.md

 <br/>

- I'm a tech enthusiast with a passion for exploring and building innovative solutions in the tech world.
+ <h3 align="center"> I'm a tech enthusiast with a passion for exploring and building innovative solutions in the tech world.
- I have an established background in technology, and I enjoy diving into new projects and investigating latest advancements in the field.
+ I have an established background in technology, and I enjoy diving into new projects and investigating latest advancements in the field.</h3>

+ <br/><br/>

 ## **🎓 Education**
 * **PGDip Industrial Engineering** - Currently pursuing a Post-Graduate Diploma in Industrial Engineering